Spring: Dec. 1

-The transcripts you submitted for undergraduate admissions are part of your permanent file in the Registrar's Office.
+The transcripts you submitted for undergraduate admissions are part of your permanent file in Student Registration and Record Services.
 The Graduate Admissions Office will be creating a permanent file for your graduate records and must have original, official transcripts for that file.
 You will need to request official transcripts for your graduate application from all colleges other than SUNY Cortland.
-We can obtain your Cortland transcript in house.
+We can obtain your Cortland transcript in-house.

 Yes.
 When you fill out the graduate application you may mark pending next to the certification information.
 You can be accepted conditionally.
 When you obtain your initial certification, send a copy to the Graduate Admissions Office.
 C.A.S. applicants must provide a copy of their permanent certification for acceptance into any of the C.A.S. programs that require certification.

-The GRE is only required for physical education, exercise science and sport study, history, and sport management (which also accepts the GMAT).
+Currently, the GRE is required for Communication Sciences and Disorders, Exercise Science, History, and Sport Management (which also accepts the GMAT).